jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

 ## Step 2: Design a proof of concept solution

 **Outcome**

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 Timeframe: 60 minutes

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: With all participants at your table, respond to the following questions on a flip chart:

-_High-level architecture_
+*High-level architecture*

-1. Without getting into the details, (the following sections will address the details), diagram your initial vision for handling the top-level requirements for the e-commerce website, call center website, and inventory lookup process.
+1. Without getting into the details, the following sections will address the details, diagram your initial vision for handling the top-level requirements for the e-commerce website, call center website, and inventory lookup process.
 You will refine this diagram as you proceed.

-_Order fulfillment_
+*Order fulfillment*

 1. How would you recommend CSLA manage the inventory lookup queues?
 How would you help CSLA decide between Azure Queues and Service Bus?
 Be sure to consider details implied by CSLA's requirements such as volume, message lifetime, and sizing.
 Explain the details of any computations you make.

-_Notifications_
+*Notifications*

 1. How would you recommend CSLA manage notifying customers as their order in the CSLA orders database is processed?
 Are there specific Azure services that can be used?
 Include details on how this would be implemented and integrated into the proposed solution for CSLA.

-_Offers service_
+*Offers service*

 1. Would you propose Contoso use the Azure App Service API app to meet their requirements for the Offers service?

 2. If so, what specific configurations would you need to make to support your proposed topology?
 Specifically, how would you implement the changes and configurations required to allow for inter-app communication between the e-commerce application and the Offers service?

-_Geo-resiliency_
+*Geo-resiliency*

 1. How would you implement high availability for the orders database to guard against regional data center outages?
 Be specific on how you would configure SQL Database and Azure Storage.